no37no37/Email_Spam_Detection_ML_Model/README.md

 **Introduction:**

-The "Email Spam Detection" project focuses on building a machine learning model to classify emails as spam or not spam.
+This project focuses on building a machine learning model to classify emails as spam or not spam.

 **Data Cleaning and Preprocessing:**